robcarver17/pysystemtrade/docs/introduction.md

 Once again we have the now familiar accounting object.

-*Note that the order of stages in the list passed to `System()` isn't relevant*

-## Config objects

-Now let's introduce the idea of **config** objects.

-(code continues from [same place](/examples/introduction/simplesystem.py) as before)

-Configuration objects can be created directly from a dictionary or by reading in files written in [yaml](http://pyyaml.org).
+## Getting config from dictionaries and files

+To speed things up you can also pass a dictionary to Config.
 To reproduce the setup we had above we'd make a dict like so:

 ```python
 from sysdata.configdata import Config